 Take, for example, an ordinary ciliate or flagellate Protozoon, which multiplies by simple fission.
 If a single individual be isolated and placed in water containing suitable food material, and kept under suitable conditions of temperature, light and so forth, it will multiply very rapidly, until possibly hundreds of generations of separate cells have been produced and the total number increased perhaps to millions.
-But under ordinary circumstances a time may arrive when the individuals begin to show signs of exhaustion, accompanied by physical degeneration, and to slack off in their rate of multiplication.
-They may be stimulated to renewed activity for a time by special feeding or by constantly varying the culture medium, but in a state of nature the chief if not the only means by which the family can be kept from ultimate extinction is conjugation, the cv., contractile vacuole; cph., cell pharynx; cst., cell mouth; fv., ford vacuole N., nucleus; R., reservoir; tr., flagellum.
+But under ordinary circumstances a time presently arrives when the individuals begin to show signs of exhaustion, accompanied by physical degeneration, and to slack off in their rate of multiplication.
+They may be stimulated to renewed activity for a time by special feeding or by constantly varying the culture medium,1 but in a state of nature the chief if not the only means by which the family can be kept from speedy extinction is conjugation, the cv., contractile vacuole; cph., cell pharynx; cst., cell mouth; fv., food vacuole; N., nucleus; R., reservoir; tr., flagellum.
 (For further explanation see text.)

-1 Mr. L. L. Woodruff has kept a culture of Paramœcium under observation for five years (to May, 1912), taking precautions to prevent the possibility of conjugation, but constantly varying the culture medium.
-During this time more than three thousand generations of Paramœcium were produced by repeated fission-an exhausted individuals approaching one another and finally uniting in pairs.
-In this way they appear to become rejuvenated and average of about one division every fifteen hours-and at the end of the period the organisms were still in a perfectly normal condition.
+1 Mr. L. L. Woodruff has kept a culture of Paramœcium under observation for nearly three and a half years, taking precautions to prevent the possibility of conjugation, but constantly varying the culture medium.
+During this time more than two thousand generations of Paramœcium were produced by repeated fission-an exhausted individuals approaching one another and finally uniting in pairs.
+In this way they appear to become rejuvenated and average of about one division every fifteen hours---and at the end of the period the organisms were still in a perfectly normal condition. their failing powers of multiplication by cell-division are completely restored.

-Fig. 37.--Life History of Copromonas.
+FIG. 37.-Life History of Copromonas.
 (From Bourne's "Comparative Anatomy," after Dobell.)